PaulDuanGitHub/MatchingGame/README.md

 ## Usage
 You can find the complied jar file in dist, and src code in src.

-The result **Max Grade** means the highest grade you can get after it subtracts the mark you have lost.

 ## Features
 1. You can choose to match blocks or items.
 2. Designed a good looking matching game, by using JPanel instead of JButton